%dw 2.0

 Attribute Selector

-This matching selector allows to match any attribute value.
+This matching selector enables you to match any attribute value.

 The following example updates an attribute value and changes it to upper case: